 I had a quick practice session on the range today.
 I also hit a few putts and bunker shots.
-As usual I took my iPad out to video a few swings.
+As usual, I took my iPad out to video a few swings.

 I always find it interesting that I learn something every time I practice.
 I thought I would share a few of the little things that I learned

 Discovery 1: You’re either practicing your swing or hitting at targets and you’re either getting better (improving your swing) or your grooving a bad swing.
-Most people just swing and hope to hit it – this is why golfer are generally bad.
+Most people just swing and hope to hit it – this is why golfer is generally bad.

 Yes, I can’t help myself.
 During my breaks I watch others practice.
 I have to admit – it frustrates me.
 Golf is a difficult game.
 If you have fun being bad then go for it.
 But when I watch people on the range getting frustrated I have to wonder “Why do you want to spend your time being bad?”.
 I also have to ask “Do you think doing the same “bad” thing over and over is going to get better?”